unitycoder/UnityAdvancedFPSCharacterController/README.md

 # Advanced First Person Shooter Character Controller
 An open-source project focusing on creating the best lightweight yet feature-rich non-Rigidbody first person shooter character controller for Unity3D.
 Feel free to use it as a template for your project, but crediting this repo would be really appreciated!

-Other than having the purpose of giving a great starting point/template for creating a character controller, this repository also provides a good way to structure a Unity project using Assembly Definitions.
+Other than having the purpose of giving a great starting point/template for implementing a character controller to make your game actually playable, this repository also provides a good way to structure a Unity project using Assembly Definitions.
 (All the more reason for one to actually check this Unity project instead of just importing the scripts to somewhere else!)

 <br>